forwardemail/forwardemail.net/app/views/faq/index.md

 Yes, we have a [list of domain name extensions](#what-domain-name-extensions-are-allowlisted-by-default) that are allowlisted by default and a dynamic, cached, and rolling allowlist based off [strict criteria](#what-is-your-allowlist-criteria).

-All domains, emails, and IP addresses used by paying customers are automatically checked against our denylist hourly &ndash; which alerts admins who can manually intervene if necessary.
+All domains, emails, and IP addresses used by paying customers are automatically checked against our denylist hourly – which alerts admins who can manually intervene if necessary.

-Additionally, if one of your domains or its email addresses are denylisted (e.g. for sending spam, viruses, or due to impersonation attacks) &ndash; then the domain admins (you) and our team admins will be notified by email immediately.
+Additionally, if one of your domains or its email addresses are denylisted (e.g. for sending spam, viruses, or due to impersonation attacks) – then the domain admins (you) and our team admins will be notified by email immediately.
 We strongly recommend that you [configure DMARC](#how-do-i-set-up-dmarc-for-forward-email) to prevent this.

 ### What domain name extensions are allowlisted by default